V4Fire/Client/src/core/component/watch/README.md

 # core/component/watch

-This module provides API to initialize or bind watchers to a component.
+This module provides API to create watchers for components.